 Negativity and pessimism seem to dominate the media in recent years, overshadowing the bright side of our beautiful planet and disheartening its inhabitants.
 Not to deny the prevailing challenges, but tomorrow is far from complete ruin and doom.
 There is hope, and we can come together and effectuate this vivaciously.
-Among others, Wangari Maathai avouched, “We can work together for a better world with man and women of goodwill, those who radiate the intrinsic goodness of humankind.”
+Among others, Wangari Maathai avouched, “We can work together for a better world with men and women of goodwill, those who radiate the intrinsic goodness of humankind.”
 Brightening Tomorrow Together 2024 aims at bringing optimists from various disciplines of expertise and walks of life together to synergise existing know-how and furthering the latest technologies and measures to hasten the brightening of tomorrow.
 Yes, together we can efficaciously brighten tomorrow.
 Helen Adams Keller put this into practice and disclosed, “Alone we can do so little; together we can do so much.”
 This symposium is part of the big dream of the Turbulence and Energy Laboratory.
 It strives to bring together a diverse group to exchange state-of-the-art progresses and to promote collaborations across different disciplines to hasten the brightening of tomorrow together.
 Topics of interest include engineering cleaner energy, improving our understandings of oceans and air, minimizing entropy generation, reducing waste and pollution at all fronts, and actualizing eco-friendly agriculture and living.

-Standard Package: $290;
+Standard Package: $340;

-Student/Special Package: $250;
+Student/Special Package: $300;

-Companion Package: $440
+Companion Package: N/A

 https://www.uwindsor.ca/engineering/research/495/turbulence-and-energy-lab-annual-conference